bentoml/BentoML/docs/source/reference/frameworks/fastai.rst

 FastAI
 ======

-.. admonitions:: About this page
+.. admonition:: About this page

    This is an API reference for FastAI in BentoML.
 Please refer to :ref:`../.../framework/fastai` for more information about how to use FastAI